EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 Figure 12 - European Interoperability Layers

-The Governance Model is derived from the European Interoperability Framework with some slight re-interpretation of the four layers, as illustrated in Figure 12; within the context of EOSC**, Legal Interoperability** also includes Policy interoperability as well as Rules of Participation for EOSC; and **Organisational Interoperability** includes both Strategy and Funding.
+The Governance structure is derived from the European Interoperability Framework with some slight re-interpretation of the four layers, as illustrated in Figure 12; within the context of EOSC**, Legal Interoperability** also includes Policy interoperability as well as Rules of Participation for EOSC; and **Organisational Interoperability** includes both Strategy and Funding.

-Currently, the Rules of Participation (RoP)[^1] are broad and can cover different aspects.
+Currently, the Rules of Participation (RoP)[^2] are broad and can cover different aspects.
 It currently focuses on rules and guidelines for resource organisations to promote and offer resources through the EOSC Portal.
 In the evolution of the EOSC Portal, the Governance model will